-This is a resource established by the system and available to everyone.
+This is a persistent resource published in the system and available to everyone.
 In general system resources should be accessible to the public, as their purpose is to provide a general resource, but access may be restricted while the resource is still under development or testing.

 Example 5.
 Group